tbachlechner/BRAF/README.md

 ## Data processing

+Data is imbalanced 2:1 between the classes 0/1.

 - Impute by replacing missing values (except for pregnancy feature) by mean of non-missing values

 - Normalize all features to lie between 0 and 1